Tell us about a project you worked on you are especially proud of and why. What was your role?

 What's your typical work process?

-For drum playing I tend to think outside the box by nature, playing off the other instruments and voice without subtracting from the feel and groove of the song.
-The song tells you what it needs most of the time.
-Not all of the time.
-Tasteful playing is most important to compliment the song
+For drum playing I tend play off the other instruments and voice without subtracting from the feel and groove of the song.
+The song tells you what it needs most of the time but not always.
+I try to be as tasteful a player a possible by thinking what best compliments the song.

 Tell us about your studio setup.